BHRC and HRLA to co-host Half-Day Seminar for Early Career Practitioners, Law Students & Members of BHRC and HRLA

 13:15-14:00 Session III – Trauma-Informed Approaches to Human Rights Advocacy

 Trauma-informed approaches to human rights advocacy recognise the multidimensional impact of trauma and help practitioners integrate this understanding into practice by avoiding re-traumatisation, building trust, and improving client communication and cooperation.
 Trauma-informed human rights practice enhances the client’s ability to engage with legal processes, ultimately leading to better outcomes for victims of human rights abuses seeking justice and remedy.
 Adopting a trauma-informed perspective also demonstrates professionalism and ethical responsibility, equipping practitioners with the skills to handle sensitive situations with compassion and competence whilst avoiding vicarious or secondary trauma, thereby strengthening the overall effectiveness of their advocacy.
-This session will be chaired by Haydee Djikstal, Barrister at 33 Bedford Row & Member of the Executive Committee of BHRC, with speakers to include Zoe Harper, Barrister, Doughty Street Chambers; Jack Dingley, Pupil, Kenworthy’s Chambers and former Head of Casework at Manuel Bravo Project; Oliver Jackson, Barrister 11KBW & HRLA Executive Committee.
+This session will be chaired by Haydee Djikstal, Barrister at 33 Bedford Row & Member of the Executive Committee of BHRC, with speakers to include Zoe Harper, Barrister, Doughty Street Chambers; Jack Dingley, Pupil, Kenworthy’s Chambers and former Head of Casework at Manuel Bravo Project; Oliver Jackson, Barrister 11KBW & HRLA Executive Committee; and Professor Martin Jones, University of York Law School.

 14:00-14:15 Break